icsm-au/DynAdjust/resources/INSTALLING.md

   $ ./resources/make_dynadjust_gcc.sh --no-clone --test --no-install
   ```

-This will automatically build a debug variant and execute a range of tests using data contained in the `./sampleData/` directory.
+This will automatically build a debug variant and execute a range of tests using data contained in the [`./sampleData/`](../sampleData) directory.

+If you have added a new feature and would like to test its functionality, please consider adding some test data to the `./sampleData/` directory and adding a test script to the list of tests in [`./CMakeLists.txt`](https://github.com/icsm-au/DynAdjust/blob/master/dynadjust/CMakeLists.txt#L167).

 ##### 2.3.
 Build Help